Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/filters/connecting-dashboard-filters-visualization.md

 In both cases, binding is defined by adding rules that link a field in the dashboard filter dataset with a corresponding field in the visualization's dataset ([**field binding**](#field-binding)).
-You can always remove a visualization's binding selecting **Disconnect** in the Visualizations Editor or the Dashboard Filter menu.
+You can always remove a visualization's binding by selecting **Disconnect** in the Visualization Editor or the Dashboard Filter menu.

 <img src="images/disconnect-option-dashboard-filter.png" alt="Option to disconnect dashboard filters from a visualization" class="responsive-img" width="60%"/>